 Most of us are familiar with the panicky feeling that comes when water starts spilling out of the toilet onto the floor.
-Fortunately, you can avoid most blockages by consistently carrying out the following six plumbing tips.
+Fortunately, you can avoid most blockages by consistently carrying out the following six everyday plumbing tips.

 Many individuals believe that is it okay to flush small particles of food down the toilet because the hole and drain are larger than the kitchen sink and the flow of water is much faster.
-Occasionally you may be able to get away with this practice, but when you repeatedly put food down a toilet, it can eventually get clogged.
+Occasionally, you may be able to get away with this practice, but when you repeatedly put food down a toilet, it will eventually get clogged.
 It is better to put the food, even soggy food, into a plastic garbage sack and take it outside to the dumpster or trash can.

 A toilet was meant to carry waste and toilet paper down the drain.
 It was never intended to be used as a trash can.
 Avoid putting the following objects into the toilet: